 Business Law Practicum

-Managed by the Patrick J. McDonough Director of the Business Law Practicum, Shannon Treviño, the Practicum moves students beyond the abstract study of business law to an interdisciplinary analysis of transactional lawyering problems and business objectives that requires reading, comprehending, and managing, as well as drafting, modifying and negotiating, actual transactional documents.
-The Practicum continues to be guided by the advice of Practicum founder, Therese H. Maynard.
+Supervised by the Patrick J. McDonough Director of the Business Law Practicum Dana M. Warren, with the advice and guidance of Faculty Co-Director Therese H. Maynard, the Business Law Practicum moves students beyond the abstract study of business law to an interdisciplinary analysis of transactional lawyering problems and business objectives that requires reading, comprehending, and managing, as well as drafting and modifying actual transactional documents.

-The Transactional Negotiation Team gives students the opportunity to analyze and develop a strategy to address a complex business deal, then compete with each other in a negotiation tournament where they receive mentoring and feedback from practicing transactional lawyers.
+To complete the Business Law Practicum program, students must take Business Associations, Securities Regulation, Mergers and Acquisitions, and Business Planning I. An additional, elective feature of the Business Law Practicum is the Transactional Negotiation Team, which gives students the opportunity to analyze and develop a strategy to address a complex business problem, then compete with each other in a negotiation tournament where they receive mentoring and feedback from practicing transactional lawyers.

-The core Business Law Practicum courses are the required elements of the Corporate Law Concentration and the Law and Entrepreneurship Concentration.
-These concentrations offer students interested in a corporate transactional practice the foundational knowledge in key subject matter areas and, through Business Planning I, gives them the opportunity to apply their substantive learning in advising an entrepreneurial client.
-Completion of the concentrations demonstrates to potential employers that students have devoted a substantial portion of their law school studies to a "deep dive" into more advanced corporate law topics and skills.
+The Business Law Practicum courses are the required elements of the Corporate Law Concentration.
+Separate from the Concentration, the Business Law Practicum is a testament to Loyola's commitment to bridging the gap between law school and practice.
+It offers students interested in a corporate transactional practice the foundational knowledge in key subject matter areas and, through Business Planning I, gives them the opportunity to apply their substantive learning in advising an entrepreneurial client.